Presidential pardons and the case from Maine that once besmirched the process

-President Trump’s recent pardoning marathon has shed new light on an often-overlooked sphere of presidential authority.
-As one of the few powers which the White House can exercise without either Congressional or – so far at least – judicial oversight, it’s worth taking a look at how some of our other presidents have wielded this potent baton.
+President Donald Trump’s recent pardoning marathon has shed new light on an often overlooked sphere of presidential authority.
+As one of the few powers which the White House can exercise without either Congressional or — so far at least — judicial — oversight it’s worth taking a look at how some of our other presidents have wielded this potent baton.

 But it was far from a Sunday school model of behavior for which Morse would be best known.